Simon-U/Sales_analysis/README.md

 To work with the project the following technologies need to be installed:

-Markup : - Docker
+ - Docker
  - Jupiter Notebook

 To run the code sucessfully in the notebook the following packages need to be installed with the pip install command: